prophour/tikShop/README.md

 The bt folder contains buildtools for the 3ds, up to date as of 5/29/2016.

-The code in my fork has been modified to compile with a standard devkitPro+Visual Studio 2015 Windows environment, excepting changes above.
+The code in my fork has been modified to compile with a standard devkitPro Windows environment, excepting changes above.
 Run make and magic happens.

 ## Credits